-Attending a luau is one of the most popular things to do on Oahu.
+Oahu luaus are a beloved island tradition and on the to-do list of most visitors to this beautiful Hawaiian island.
 A luau is a traditional Hawaiian custom, so if you want to get to know Hawaiian culture, visiting a luau is a great idea.
 What all Hawaiian luaus have in common is tasty food.
-Try popular Hawaiian delicacies, such as kalua pig, lomi lomi salmon and island fish, or savor all-time American favorites – prime rib, chicken, rice and vegetable dishes.
+Try popular Polynesian delicacies, such as kalua pig, lomi lomi salmon and island fish, or savor all-time American favorites – prime rib, chicken, rice and vegetable dishes.
 The luau buffet offers plenty of choices.

 The centerpiece of a luau is traditionally the kalua pig, which the ancient Hawaiians cooked in an imu, an underground oven.
 Other Hawaiian delicacies are poi (a paste made from taro roots) and lau lau, a dish where pork, beef, fish or chicken is wrapped and then cooked in taro leaves.
 The luau feast also includes tropical cocktails and of course dessert, usually a variety of delicious cakes and haupia, a coconut pudding.